-We all need a business mentor, someone to guide us as we attempt to navigate the harrowing path of our career.
-Now if you ask most marketing professionals, you’ll hear names like Seth Godin, Guy Kawasaki or David Ogilvy (often called The Father of Advertising), to name a few.
+We all need a business mentor to guide us as we attempt to navigate the difficult path of our careers.
+Now, if you ask most marketing professionals, you’ll hear names like Seth Godin, Guy Kawasaki, or David Ogilvy (often called The Father of Advertising), to name a few.

 But for me, that guiding light is none other than Michael Myers, the classic villain from John Carpenter’s 1978 horror classic, Halloween.

 Okay, so he isn’t perfect.
 He wears a mask; he just so happens to be a serial killer, and, of course, he’s a fictional character.
 But despite these traits, Michael has taught me valuable marketing lessons over the years.
 I hope these lessons will help you better understand the world of marketing on this fine Halloween day!

 Michael Meyers is narrowly focused on one thing — getting his sister Laurie.
 You, too, should be narrowly focused on your marketing.
 It may seem counterintuitive, but by reducing your target market, you will increase sales.

 That’s because your message can be razor-sharp.
 You can speak specifically to your audience’s needs, wants, and desires–increasing your ROI and stretching your marketing dollar.

 This doesn’t mean you can sell to people outside your focus.
 Even Michael manages to “get” several people outside his focus on his journey.

 You mailed a postcard to 5,000 homes in your area and didn’t get a single lead, so… you won’t be doing that again.
 Right?

 Wrong!
 Michael never gives up.
 Even six bullets in the chest aren’t enough to get him to quit.
 He just gets back up and tweaks his line of attack.